-When a quote is created and the aircraft being quoted has a contract and a completed owner cost section, the Feasibility & Tools > Profit Analysis provides the operation an estimated Profit Percentage.
+When a quote is created and the aircraft being quoted has a contract and a completed owner cost section, the Feasibility & Tools > Profit Analysis provides the operation with an estimated Profit Percentage.
 The Profit Percentage is the % the operation will make on the quote.
 This guide will outline:

 the calculations of the profit analysis